ametnes/nesis/README.md

 ## Overview
 Nesis is an open-source enterprise knowledge discovery solution that connects to multitudes of datasources, collecting information and making it available in a conversation manner.
-Nesis leverages generative AI to aggregate information collected from documents in multiple formats such as pdf, docx, xlsx into meaning human-readable compositions.
+Nesis leverages generative AI to aggregate document chunks collected from different documents in multiple formats such as pdf, docx, xlsx and turn them into meaning human-readable compositions.
 Allowing you to;

 1. Converse with your document via a simple chat interface.
 2. Conveniently view comparisons between documents.